Sanglorian/orcus/Orcus Classes and Powers - current.md

 A web-throwing spider.
 Could also be used for a chameleon or a giant frog.

+# Warrior

+**Martial Striker/Defender**

+## Stats

+**Hit Points at 1st Level:** 15.
+**Hit Points at Higher Levels:** 6.
+**Recoveries per Long Rest:** 8.
+**Defenses:** +2 Fortitude.

+## Proficiency and Training

+**Armor Proficiencies:** Cloth, leather, hide, chainmail, scale; light shield.
+**Weapon Proficiencies:** Simple melee, martial melee, simple ranged, martial ranged.
+**Focus Proficiencies:** Staff, druidic focus, martial focus.
+**Trained Skills:** You are trained in 4 skills from your class skills.
+**Class Skills:**  Acrobatics, Athletics, Diplomacy, Dungeoneering, Endure, Heal, Insight, Intimidate, Nature, Perception, Stealth.

+## Features

+### Bonus Feat

+You gain one of the following feats of your choice: Armor Proficiency, Shield Proficiency, Two-Weapon Defense, Unarmed Combat or Weapon Proficiency.

+### Bear and Wolf Styles

+When your hit points are high enough that you are not staggered, you have the Bear Style feature.
+While you are staggered, you lose Bear Style and gain the Wolf Style feature until you are healed enough that you are no longer Staggered.

+*Bear Style:* Adjacent enemies suffer a -2 penalty to attacks that do not include you as a target, unless they have the marked condition.

+*Wolf Style:* Once per round, you can do additional damage when you hit with an attack. *Level 1:* +1d8. *Level 11:* +2d8. *Level 21:* +3d8.

+### Warrior Powers

+As a warrior, you learn and use powers differently to other classes.
+You know all at-will powers in the Weapon Drill discipline, and can use them as normal at-will powers.
+These replace the two level 1 at-will attack powers that other heroes gain at level 1.

+From level 1, you also know two level 1 attack powers (encounter or daily, or one of each) from any martial discipline.
+At levels 3, 5, 7, 9, 13, 15, 19, 23, 25 and 29, you learn an additional attack power (encounter or daily) of your level or lower from any martial discipline.
+These are your class attack powers.
+However, you cannot use these powers without spending Fatigue Points (see below).

+You learn utility powers as normal.

+### Fatigue Points

+At level 1, you have 1 Fatigue Point.
+You gain an additional Fatigue Point at levels 3, 7 and 9.
+You can spend one Fatigue Point to use any encounter attack power you have learned via Warrior Power.
+After a short rest, you recover all spent Fatigue Points.

+You can also use any daily attack power that you know, but it takes time to set these powers up.
+You must declare that you are using the daily power on your turn, and spend a Fatigue Point.
+On your next turn, you must use that power.
+If you are no longer able to do so or no longer want to use the power, for that turn you lose whatever action that power would have taken and the Fatigue Point remains spent.

+The normal limit that an encounter power can only be used once between short rests and a daily power once between long rests do not apply to your class attack powers.
+However, you cannot use any daily attack power more than once an encounter.

+### Multiclassing, Kits and Other Power Swaps

+Characters in *Orcus* often replace class powers with other powers.
+The warrior can do so under the same circumstances, but they lose one Focus Point for every power that they do so with.
+For example, a Warrior with the Dabbles in Wizardry kit could take *cut the strings* as a level 3 encounter power.
+If so, they would lose one Fatigue Point, but could use *cut the strings* once an encounter (not requiring them to spend any Fatigue Points).

 # Kits

 Kits are another way of customizing your character at first level, if permitted by the Game Master (see “Playing with Kits”, below).
 They represent another facet to your character that isn’t captured by their race or their class.